mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Base class: :py:obj:`mitsuba.Object`

-    This class solves the any-to-any problem: effiently converting from one kind of structured data representation to another
+    This class solves the any-to-any problem: efficiently converting from one kind of structured data representation to another

     Graphics applications often need to convert from one kind of